First Strike (1979 film)

-First Strike is a 1979 film created by KRON-TV and Chronicle Publishing Company under the broadcast division name "Chronicle Broadcasting Company" in partnership with the United States Department of Defense and the RAND Corporation.
-The film discusses the United States Armed Forces strategy for dealing with nuclear warfare and became far better known when various clips were edited into the 1983 TV film The Day After.
+First Strike is a 1979 TV documentary film created by KRON-TV and Chronicle Publishing Company under the broadcast division name "Chronicle Broadcasting Company" in partnership with the United States Department of Defense and the RAND Corporation.
+The film discusses the United States Armed Forces strategy for dealing with nuclear warfare, the development of the AGM-186 ALCM, B-1 bomber as well as the MX missile and the intensifying arms race in the 1970s and early 1980s.
+It became far better known when various clips were edited into the 1983 TV film The Day After.

 Plot

 The film is divided into two main segments.
-The first section of the film is a dramatization of a sneak attack by Soviet Union nuclear weapons against the United States.
+The first section of the film is a dramatization of a sneak attack, or first strike by the Soviet Union against the United States.
 The premise of the attack is based on Soviet nuclear submarines approaching the United States West Coast and launching a barrage of missiles at ICBM silos and B-52 bomber bases, and other Soviet forces manage to destroy a number of U.S. ballistic missile submarines at sea.
 In the film, when Strategic Air Command is able to launch a retaliatory strike, over 80% of U.S. strategic forces have been destroyed, and the President of the United States is forced to surrender to the Soviets under threat of U.S. urban centers being destroyed.
 U.S. casualties are stated to be eight million dead; the "low" number is because of the Soviet attack hitting military bases, instead of cities.
 The second portion of the film is a series of interviews in which analysts discuss U.S. security and the ability of the Soviet military to attack with little to no warning.
-The interviewees mention and advocate the MX missile system, which was in the 1980s fielded as the LGM-118 Peacekeeper.
+The interviewees mention and advocate the MX missile system, which was in the 1980s fielded as the LGM-118 Peacekeeper, most notable the various basing options.
 However, not all aspects of the MX system were implemented.

+Interviewees

+The film includes interviews with the following participants: